 The Board or the Nominating and Corporate Governance Committee may develop and oversee an orientation program for new members of the Board.
-The orientation program should provide new directors with comprehensive information about the Corporation’s business, performance, policies and procedures and the responsibilities and expectations of members of the Board.
+The orientation program should provide new directors with comprehensive information about the Company’s business, performance, policies and procedures and the responsibilities and expectations of members of the Board.

 11. Continuing Education

 The Company may facilitate the participation of all Board members in continuing education programs, at the expense of the Company, that are relevant to the business and affairs of the Company and the fulfillment of the directors’ responsibilities as members of the Board.